Blog

 Scratching aggressively may also pull on your hair, causing temporary hair shedding that gives your hair a thin appearance.

-Dandruff and hair loss are often tied together because people treating hair loss might experience a dry or itchy scalp during treatment.
+Dandruff and hair loss are also often tied together because people treating hair loss might experience a dry or itchy scalp during treatment.

-How to Treat Dandruff
+How to Treat Dandruff in Men

 While dandruff doesn’t cause hair loss, it’s still a major annoyance that can ruin your confidence and negatively affect your life.
+That’s reason enough to manage it before it becomes a serious problem.

 Luckily, there are plenty of ways to deal with dandruff, almost all of which are effective over the long term.
 We’ve outlined several options below.